Alan-Dgs/T.Racks-DSP-XXX/README.md

 # dsp-408-ui

 This application presents a neat and easy way to interface with the t.racks 408 Digital Signal Processor (DSP).
 This software communicates over Ethernet and mimics the t.racks DSP Processor Editor software provided by Thomann.
+The goal is to turn one of the cheapest and most versatile pieces of live music hardware into something that is capable of being robust mixing capabilities over a wide array of platforms.

 ![dsp-408-ui image](image.png)

+## Supported Platforms

+**In Active Development:**
+- Windows
+- MacOS

+**Coming Soon:**
+- Android
+- iOS

 ## Feature Parity

-Features that work:
+**Features that work:**
 - Gain
     - Volume Adjust Channels
     - Volume Visualizer Channels